 - The action gets the conversation context from Redis (if any).

-- The action gets a response from Watson Conversation.
+- The action gets a response from Watson Assistant.

 - The Weather Company data service provides the forecast (when applicable).